 - Americans check their phones 96 times a day, or once every 10 minutes

-- 98% of SMS messages are read
+- 98% of text messages are read

 - The average response time for a text is 90 seconds

-Customers Specifically Want to Text Your Brand
+Customers Specifically Want to Text Your Business

 - Almost two-thirds of US consumers would switch to a business that offers text messaging as a communication option

 - 75% of U.S. consumers find it helpful to receive texts for appointment reminders, 45% for banking alerts, 39% for travel updates, 39% for deals and promotions, and 36% for food delivery updates

 - 51% of customers are most likely to respond to text coupons, 40% to loyalty offers and benefits, 39% to notifications about upcoming sales, and 34% to birthday deals

 - Over two thirds (69%) of U.S. consumers would prefer an unfamiliar company to contact them via text rather than a phone call